abbeyroad7/Terra-CotS/content/World/Quests/Available/Supply Run.md

 ---
 ![[Supply Run.webp|center|512]]
 #### Mission
-Gather the party and attempt a supply run through the city.
+Gather the party and attempt a supply run through the city. test
 #### Objective
 Return with much needed supplies for the Resistance to properly function in their day to day activities.
 ![[pagebreak.webp]]